 These reverse design modifications will debut on the bullion Silver American Eagle as well as the Gold American Eagle in 2021 with burnished and proof issues to follow.
 So far there is no plan to extend any more design changes to the Platinum or Palladium Eagle series.

 So far, collector reaction to the announcement of a Silver Eagle redesign has been mixed, largely because the new design has yet to be seen.
 As with any change, there are those who are already mourning the loss of the famous image.
 Others, however, think that the current design has run its course and are looking forward to something new.
 Perhaps the most common reaction is a wait and see approach, which is common among those who are open to something new but are reserving judgment until they see what that is.

-Improved Security Features on the American Eagle Design
+Improved Security Features on American Silver Eagle Coins

 One change that is likely to be welcomed by all collectors, including ardent fans of the Mercanti design, is the introduction of new security features.
 As minting technology improves, so too does the ability of counterfeiters to create replicas.
 Other world mints, such as the Royal Canadian Mint and the British Royal Mint, have introduced security features in recent years.
 Now the US Mint looks set to follow suit with three levels of security.
 The first level will be visible to the naked eye, making trade among collectors easier, especially online.
 The second will be something that those in the trade know to look for.
 Third, and most intriguing, the new issue is likely to include a forensic feature that is identifiable only to the Mint and the Secret Service.
 While the first two features will likely prove extremely difficult for counterfeiters to replicate, the third will be impossible.